bfollek/aoc_21/README.md

 * Using a hash where a 2D array might seem obvious, but would kill performance.
 * Fun with ranges and the `step` method.

+### Day 6 - Done.

+I needed a hint from the subreddit for part 2.